-Stops the execution of the calling process with an exception of the specified class, reason, and call stack backtrace (stacktrace).
+Raises an exception of the specified class, reason, and call stack backtrace (stacktrace).

 Class is error, exit, or throw.
-So, if it were not for the stacktrace, erlang:raise(Class, Reason, Stacktrace) is equivalent to erlang:Class(Reason).
+So, if it were not for the stacktrace, erlang:raise(Class, Reason, Stacktrace) is equivalent to erlang:Class(Reason) (given that Class is a valid class).